seanbutler/3DWebTechCourse/_worksheets/05-CollisionDetection.markdown

 ## Exercises

 - The Lights and the Camera code can also be wrapped in Classes derived from 'Entity' this will allow us to have an update method for them too if we want to move them about or do other things.
+- You could implement a FollowCamera class which uses its update method to access the Avatar's mesh position and move itself accordingly.